KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 -   Treat lab members with respect
 -   Share your expertise with the team
 -   Come prepared to meetings
--   Ask for help if feeling overworked or overwhelmed
+-   Ask for help if you feel overworked or overwhelmed

 Our lab thrives on a team of individuals who embody the following
 qualities: